alea-progaming/Simplified-Java-Compiler/README.md

 <br>
 <img width="589" alt="image" src="https://github.com/user-attachments/assets/b7c0410a-1394-46b7-a4be-c64bb8f87df1">
 <br>
-FOr this last part, it threw an error because of the missing semi-colon.
+For this last part, it threw an error because of the missing semi-colon.
 Without the semi-colon, the java compiler or interpreter cannot correctly parse the end of a statement, leading to syntax errors.
 <br>
 <img width="591" alt="image" src="https://github.com/user-attachments/assets/2fabbdd1-f7e7-4225-a18e-ba2453fcc6ef">